onnx/turnkeyml/docs/code.md

 1. Easily pass critical information between `Stages` in a standardized way
 1. Facilitate debugging by keeping the latest information and build decisions in one place on disk
-1. Make it easy to collect and report statistics across a large number of builds